wohaco/despace/messenger.md

 **Computer**

 The spacecraft’s onboard computer system was contained in an Integrated Electronics Module.
 The computer featured two radiation-hardened IBM RAD6000s, a 25 MHz main processor, and a 10 MHz fault protection processor.
 For redundancy, the spacecraft carried a pair of identical IEMs.
-For data storage, the spacecraft carried two solid-state recorders able to store up to one gigabyte each.
+For data storage, the spacecraft carried two solid‑state recorders able to store up to one gigabyte each.
 The IBM RAD6000 main processor collected, compressed, and stored data from MESSENGER’s instruments for later playback to Earth.

 <p style="page-break-after:always"> </p>